 with any role models, if what they were modeling was a healthy lesson.
 If it

 wasn't, research and think about the correct lesson instead.
-Typically it's
+Your answer will be

 the one that feels right in